Cap-go/website/content/blog/self-hosted-live-updates.md

 ## Get started

-I'm excited to bring the power of Live Updates to more enterprises than ever.
-Organizations and Ionic app users alike will quickly realize the benefits of Capgo’s secure distribution of over-the-air app updates.
+I am thrilled to extend the reach of Live Updates to even more enterprises than before.
+Both organizations and Ionic app users will quickly recognize the advantages of Capgo's secure distribution of over-the-air app updates.

 For more information on Self-hosted Live Updates by Capgo, you can [check out the docs](https://docs.capgo.app/tooling/cli#upload-version).
 Ready to deploy instant app updates directly to your users?
 [Register here today!](https://web.capgo.app/register/)